 The Churchyard closed in 1858 – The area immediately around the church.
 Ross Town Council maintains this area and does a splendid job maintaining it with a dedicated budget and a professionally run team of contractors.

 The remainder of the Churchyard closed in December 2025 – The area beyond the track running from the main churchyard gate (from Old Maids Walk / Church Street) has been maintained by St Mary’s Church with the help of a number of groups.
-It is likely that this area will now be maintained by Herefordshire Council.
+These area are now maintained by Herefordshire Council.

 We have been working hard on a management plan for this area.
 You can download that here or read on for the main points.